-Being motorists ourselves, the professional legal staff at the Law Offices of Lebowitz & Mzhen, LLC, spends a fair amount of time behind the wheel on Maryland’s beltways and surface streets.
+Being motorists ourselves, the professional legal staff at the Law Offices of Lebowitz & Mzhen Personal Injury Lawyers, spends a fair amount of time behind the wheel on Maryland’s beltways and surface streets.
 Each of us has, at one time or another viewed the aftermath of a serious highway wreck, urban collision or pedestrian accident.
 While most people are not usually subjected to the volume of auto accident news and information that personal injury lawyers and police officers may be, one thing is certain: When a car, truck or motorcycle crash results in bodily injury, the results can be tragic.
 When people are hurt or killed in car crashes, the responsible party should be held accountable for the damages resulting from that collision.

 While not nearly as common as injury accidents, fatal roadway collisions make a frequent appearance on TV and in the news.
 As attorneys practicing personal injury law, the staff at Lebowitz & Mzhen is quick to point out that being a cautious motorist is one of the more important ways in which a driver can avoid the tragic results of a car, truck or motorcycle accident.
 Any individual who wishes to avoid being hurt or killed on Maryland roadways would be well advised to maintain a constant awareness of the surrounding traffic situation and exercise a modicum of care when sharing the road with others.